The Cataract Center at Shah Eye Center specializes in the diagnoses and treatment of cataracts.

 The results can be sight changing and life altering.
 Cataracts are the single most common disease of the eyes that causes blindness.
 The surgeons at Shah Eye Center have specialized in breakthrough vision surgery.

 Please read “Cataract 101”, a quick overview to help you understand cataract disease.

 A cataract is a change in clarity of the lens inside your eye; a gradual clouding that can dull your vision.

 As your eyes age, the lens becomes cloudier, allowing less light to pass through your retina.
 The light that does reach the retina is diffused resulting in blurry vision.

 A cataract develops in the crystalline lens or envelope of the eye.

 Imagine an envelope in your eye that is gradually being filled with a thick substance.
 As the envelope fills, a reduced amount of light is capable of passing through your eye.
 The process is usually gradual and can lead to blindness.

 Cataract symptoms frequently include cloudiness, double vision, and high glare.

-Cataract Symptoms frequently include: cloudiness, double vision and high glare.
 Often cataracts develop in one eye earlier than the other but typically cataracts develop over time in both eyes.
 Again, without treatment cataracts may cause blindness.
-Cataracts are also associated with near-sightedness (myopia.)
+Near-sightedness (myopia) is associated with Cataracts.